Our verdict

 Disclaimer: We average four measurements and eliminate any outliers.
 This image depicts only one.

-We tested the foam and found it to have a hardness rating of 25.5 HA, which is below average.
+We tested the foam and found it to have a hardness rating of 25.5 HA, which is 7% softer than average.
 This means that the shoe provides a moderately soft feel, but don't anticipate a lot of bounce from the EVA-based foam.

 Based on our manual assessment, we gave this shoe two "relatively rigid" scores: 3 out of 5 for longitudinal flexibility and 4 out of 5 for torsional flexibility.
-This is the main reason why several testers perceived the shoe as rigid, rather than due to the softness of the midsole.
+This must be the main reason why we perceived the shoe as rigid.

 Disclaimer: We do 4 measurements and exclude any outliers.
 The video above displays just one measurement.

-Then we did our classic bending test, where we measure the force required to bend the shoe to a 90-degree angle.
-And we discovered that this ASICS model is more flexible than the average trail shoe.
+Then we did our classic bending test, where we measured the force required to bend the shoe to a 90-degree angle.
+And we discovered that this ASICS model is 15% more flexible than the average trail shoe.

 Painless and stable steps

-This is also the same reason why heavy/large runners prefer this shoe for their trail runs.
+This is also the same reason why we think heavy/large runners will prefer this shoe.

 asics-trail-scout-2-platform-front.JPG